team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/Using-the-devdocs.generateContext-Command.md

 The `devdocs.generateContext` command is a Visual Studio Code extension command that generates high-level context for a specific document or file within your project.
 It uses artificial intelligence to analyze the code and provide a concise overview of what the file or document is about, its purpose, and how it fits into the overall project structure.

-## What does this Vs Code Extension Command do?
+## What does this VS Code Extension Command do?

 The `devdocs.generateContext` command analyzes the selected file or document and generates a brief, high-level summary that explains its context within the project.
 This context can be helpful for developers who are new to the project or need a quick refresher on the purpose and role of a particular file or document.

-## Why should I use this Vs Code Extension Command?
+## Why should I use this VS Code Extension Command?

 Using the `devdocs.generateContext` command can be beneficial in the following scenarios: